 Your salespeople should be asking questions during initial conversations that will reveal if a prospect has a need that they are aware of.
 Using an inbound marketing strategy for lead generation will go a long way to check this box as well.

 There’s nothing more frustrating than spending time and effort with a contact who is not in the position to make a purchasing decision.
 No one wants to hear, “I’ll have to run it by my manager” after they’ve spent time preparing and presenting.

 Your sellers should quickly be able to qualify sales prospects.
 Without spending too much time, sales professionals need to be able to determine if the person they are dealing with is a decision maker with the authority and budget to buy.

 Early conversations should include the following two questions:

 - “Who else, other than you, of course, will be involved in the buying decision?”

-- “Could you describe for me the process you will be using to make this decision?”
+- “Could you describe the process you will be using to make this decision?”

 Once your salesperson has determined if their contact has the authority and ability to buy, they will want to better understand the decision-making process and the structure of the decision-making unit.
 If it is a good sales prospect, getting in contact with the decision-maker of the company should be done early on in the process.